-lists the most recent versions of all files with the type .BAT and any name on the default volume and in the default UFD.
+lists the most recent versions of all files with the type .DAT and any name on the default volume and in the default directory.

->DIRECTORY COMMON.X
+\$ DIRECTORY COMMON.

-lists the most recent versions of all files with the name COMMON and any type on the default volume and in the default UFD.
+lists the most recent versions of all files with the name COMMON and any type on the default volume and in the default directory.

-The examples thus far have demonstrated the simple form of wildcarding, using the to replace an entire field in a filespec.
+The examples thus far have demonstrated the simple form of wildcarding, using the asterisk () to replace an entire field in a file specification.
 Simple wildcarding works with all the commands in this chapter.
-The PRINT command accepts simple wildcarding, as does the SUBMIT command for RSX-11M-PLUS batch processing.
+The PRINT command accepts simple wildcarding.
 Many utilities also accept simple wildcarding.
 See the RSX-11M/M-PLUS Utilities Manual for information on how each utility handles wildcards.

-Most of the commands in this chapter work through PIP, the Peripheral Interchange Program.
-For the PIP-related commands, DIRECTORY, DELETE, PURGE, COPY, RENAME, TYPE, APPEND, UNLOCK, and SET PROTECTION, a more elaborate form of wildcarding is available.
-In these commands, within file names and file types, the can be used in a more complex manner.
-The actually means "match zero or all characters in this position."
+For the following commands, DIRECTORY, DELETE, PURGE, COPY, RENAME, TYPE, APPEND, UNLOCK, and SET PROTECTION, a more elaborate form of wildcarding is available.
+In these commands, within file names and file types, the asterisk () can be used in a more complex manner.
+The asterisk actually means "match zero or all characters in this position."

-Therefore, the command
+Therefore, the following command:

->DIRECTORY L.TXT
+\$ DIRECTORY L.TXT